NickLojas/DevConnector/README.md

 - Using redux to maintain application level state (actions sent to reducers, updates store)
 - Using lifecycle methods such as componentWillReceiveProps which works well with a state manager such as redux
 - Using bootstrap to style the components
-- Heroku to deploy application
+- Using Heroku to deploy application